HowardPeter/book-management-flask/README.md

 The project uses Docker Compose for easy setup and deployment.
 Make sure you have Docker and Docker Compose installed on your system.

 1. Configure environment variables:
-   - Copy the example environment files and adjust as needed:
+   - Create a .env.local file in the root directory with the following variable:
      ```bash
-     # In the env directory
-     cp auth.env.example auth.env
-     cp books.env.example books.env
+     JWT_SECRET=your_jwt_secret_here
      ```

 2. Build and start all services: